AESPS/operative-agent/README.md

 git clone https://github.com/AESPS/operative-agent.git
 cd operative-agent

-# Edit .env.example --> .env file with your api key or set api key manually
+# Rename .env.example --> .env and fill it in with your api key
 mv .env.example .env

 # Make sure you have docker and docker compose installed